cycorp/issues/README.md

 Cycorp Issue Tracker
 ====================

-This repository is the issue tracker for all publicly-released Cycorp software.
+This repository provides the issue tracker for all publicly-released Cycorp software.

 We welcome bug reports, comments, questions, and suggestions.
 To add or view issues, click on the [issues tab](https://github.com/cycorp/issues/issues) or: